abinit/abinit/doc/mkdocs-tutorials/paw1.md

     abinit < tpaw1_1.files > tmp-log

-Your run should stop before en !
+Your run should stop almost immediately!
 The input file is missing a mandatory argument: [[pawecutdg]] !!

 Add the line "pawecutdg 50." in the tpaw1_1.in file and run ABINIT again.
 Now ABINIT runs to the end.

+!!! note

-Note that the time needed for the PAW run is greater than the time needed for the norm-conserving pseudopotential run; indeed, at constant value of plane wave cut-off energy [[ecut]] PAW requires more computational resources:
+    The time needed for the PAW run is greater than the time needed for the norm-conserving pseudopotential run; indeed, at constant value of plane wave cut-off energy [[ecut]] PAW requires more computational resources:

     * the "on-site" contributions have to be computed,
     * the nonlocal contribution of the PAW dataset uses 2 projectors per angular momentum, while the nonlocal contribution of the present norm-conserving pseudopotential uses only one.

     However, as the plane wave cut-off energy required by PAW is much smaller than the cut-off needed for the norm-conserving pseudopotential (see next section), a PAW calculation will actually require less CPU time.

-Let's open the output file and have a look inside (be careful, it is the last output file of the tpaw1_1 series).
+Let's open the output file and have a look inside
+(be careful, it is the last output file of the tpaw1_1 series).
 Compared to an output file for a norm-conserving pseudopotential run, an output file for PAW contains the following specific topics: